|Yugoslavia at the World Youth Cup, 1987.|

 GK: Fahrudin Omerovic

 Omerović begin his career in FK Sloboda Tuzla.
-He spent four seasons playing in Tuzla, when in summer 1984 he was transferred to FK Partizan where he will become the main goalkeeper for the following 8 seasons.
+In1984, he transferred to FK Partizan.
 With Partizan he won two Yugoslav championships, two Yugoslav Cups, and one Supercup.
 He transferred to Kocaelispor in 1992.
 He played Kocaelispor for 4 years.
 After he moved to İstanbulspor and played there for 2 years.
 He was capped eight times for Yugoslavia between 1989 and 1992.

 RB: Zoran Mirkovic

-Mirkovic was a hero at Partizan before heading to Serie A in 1996.
+Mirkovic started his with RAD back home.
+He played Partizan before heading to Serie A in 1996.
 He spent two seasons with Atalanta and then, secured a big move to Juventus.
-In summer 2000, Mirković signed a three-year contract with Fenerbahçe.
+In summer 2000, Mirković joined Fenerbahçe in Turkey.
+From 1995 to 2003, he was capped by Yugoslavia.
+He was a participant in the 1998 FIFA World Cup in France.

 RB/CM Branko Brnovic

-Bronovic signed with FK Partizan in 1991, helping the Belgrade club to back-to-back national championships.
-In 1994, Brnović moved abroad and joined Espanyol in La Liga.
-He was capped by Yugoslavia on six occasions.
-He also appeared during the UEFA Euro 1992 qualifying stage as the national team made it all the way to Sweden, only to be suspended due to the Yugoslav Wars.
+Bronovic signed with FK Partizan in 1991, helping the club to back-to-back national championships.
+In 1994, Brnović joined Espanyol in La Liga.
+Capped 6 times by Yugoslavia.
+He helped the national to qualify for Euro 1992, only to be suspended due to the Yugoslav Wars.
 Subsequently, Brnović represented the newly formed Serbia and Montenegro, being selected for the 1998 FIFA World Cup in France.

 CB: Miroslav Djukic

-He spent 14 years of his professional career in Spain, notably at the service of Deportivo de La Coruña and Valencia, amassing La Liga totals of 368 games and 11 goals, and winning six major titles for the two clubs combined.
-He played at Euro 2000 for Yugoslavia.
+He spent 14 years of his professional career in Spain, notably for Deportivo de La Coruña and Valencia, winning six major titles for the two clubs combined.
+In 1994, Đukić missed a penalty kick in the game's last minute (eventual 0–0 draw).
+As a result FC Barcelona were crowned champions instead.
+He had 48 caps and played at Euro 2000 for Yugoslavia.

 CB/LB: Sinisa Mihajlovic

-He was capped 63 times between 1991 and 2003.
-He was one of the best defender in Serie , notably played for Roma, Sampdoria, Lazio and Inter Milan.
+Sinisa Mihajlovic was capped 63 times between 1991 and 2003 for Yugoslavia.
+He won the European Cup with Red Star Belgrade.
+In 1992, he moved to Italy and became was one of the best defender in Serie, notably played for Roma, Sampdoria, Lazio and Inter Milan.
+With Lazio, he won UEFA Cup Winners Cup: 1998–99.
 He was part of the golden generation of Yugoslav players who won the 1987 FIFA World Youth Championship in Chile.

 CB: Faruk Hadžibegić

 He was capped 61 times for Yugoslavia from 1982 to 1992.
 He went to the WC Finals in 1990.
-He was also the captain of Yugoslavia during the Qualification for Euro 1992.
-He is the second most capped Bosian player for Yugoslavian national team.
+He is the second most capped Bosian player for Yugoslavian national team and and fifth overall most capped player for the Yugoslavia national football team (61 caps During his career he played for FK Sarajevo, Real Betis, FC Sochaux and Toulouse FC.

 CB: Predrag Spasic

-Spasic was the starting centerback at Italia 1990.
+Spasic had 31 caps between 1988 and 1991.
+He represented Yugoslavia at the 1988 Summer Olympics.
+He was also the starting centerback at World Cup Finals in 1990.
 Over the course of his career he played for FK Radnicki Kragujevac, FK Partizan, Real Madrid, CA Osasuna, Atlético Marbella and FK Radnički Novi Beograd, retiring at the age of 31.

 LB: Robert Jarni

 He was a member of Yugoslavia's Golden Generation of the 1990's.
 He went to the WC Finals in 1990 with Yugoslavia and later, represented Croatia at the WC Finals in 1998, where they reached the semifinal.
-Professionally, he had played in big clubs such as Juventus and Real Madrid.
+Professionally, he began Hadjuk Split had played in big clubs such as Juventus and Real Madrid as well as Real Betis where he played the longest.
+He also played in England and Italy.

 DM: Srečko Katanec